This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 I use a twist tie with the names on it until a fruit forms, then cover it with a tea bag.

-3 to 5 gallon pots and a sunny spot.
-Several successful crosses collected and ready to be saved.
+Here are several successful crosses collected and ready to be saved.

 Seeds to add to the possibilities of what to grow next year.

-For any plant it is useful to know where it came from, it’s original environment, the conditions it evolved in, adapted to.
-How much sun exposure, how much precipitation and how is that precipitation distributed throughout the year (for instance many CA natives evolved to have a summer dry period).
+For any plant it is useful to know where it came from, it’s original environment, the conditions it evolved in, adapted to; the temperature range, sun exposure and amount precipitation.
 Tomatoes originated in Peru and Ecuador over 80,000 years ago, where it is warm and relatively dry.
-The genes evolved from those places, from those conditions; a dance between the plants and their environment, and so that is where a discussion of the genes begins.

 As these research papers show, tomatoes are related to other species of Solanums, some more closely related and able to interbreed with tomatoes.
 The closest related is called Solanum pimpinellifolium (Currant tomato) which phylogenetic studies show is the common ancestor of all cultivated tomatoes.